ganttlab/ganttlab-live/README.md

 ## License

-The _GitLab Gantt_ application is distributed under the [MIT License (MIT)](LICENSE).
+The _GanttLab_ application is distributed under the [MIT License (MIT)](LICENSE).
 Please have a look at the dependencies licenses if you plan on using, building, or distributing this application.